-RNE will further develop the CIP based on the proposals of CIP Development Group and according to the decisions of CIP Change Control Board (CCB) and following the approval, if necessary, of the RNE General Assembly.
-Each corridor representatives take part in the CIP CCB, so the harmonised development is ensured on the multi-corridor level.
+RNE shall further develop the CIP according to the decisions of the CIP Change Control Board (CCB) and following the approval, if necessary, of the RNE General Assembly.
+To find a common view which new functions shall be developed in CIP and to ensure that these new functions would fit into RNE's portfolio of IT tools, in June 2020 CIP CCB agreed on the updated CIP Strategy.